nickassembly/MarkdownPractice/README.md

+# Mark Down Samples

-# A quick list of samples for MarkDown Reference
+ _A quick list_ of samples for MarkDown Reference

 <!--Heading -->